Last date modified: 2026-Mar-23

 Purview Sync supports the whole Microsoft 365 data suite, including Inactive and Archived Mailboxes.

-Here are prerequisites for particular formats:
+Here is what is supported for particular formats:

-• Teams chats: supported.
-Both Teams chats and their linked attachments are imported and converted to RSMF.
-A proper family relation is created between the parent Teams chat and its child attachment.
+| Teams (Short Messaging Format – RSMF) | Supported | Teams chats and all linked modern attachments are imported and converted to RSMF.
+A proper family relationship is created between the chat (parent) and attachment (child).
+For more information, see Relativity Short Messaging File conversion. |

-• Emails: partially supported.
-Both parent email and its linked attachment are imported and converted to RSMF but Purview Sync does not currently establish a family relation between the email and its attachment.
+| Emails with modern attachments | Partially Supported | Both the email and its linked attachment are imported and converted to RSMF.
+However, Purview Sync does not currently create a family relationship between the email and its attachment. |

-• Cards, Viva Engage, loop components—partially supported.
-See Relativity Short Messaging File conversion for details.
+| Cards, Viva Engage, Loop components | Partially Supported | These items are imported with limitations.
+See Relativity Short Messaging File conversion for details. |

 Choosing to use Purview Sync or Collect